shibaji7/pyCHIPS/docs/tutorial/example.md

 -->

 # Example Event: 13:00 UT, 23 June 2018
+Before using this codebase please read the [installation](../user/install.md) details.

 Explore the implementation of `pyCHIPS` through this illustrative Python code, which serves as a valuable resource for detecting Coronal Holes (CHs) and assessing their associated probabilities.
 The code provides a step-by-step demonstration of how to leverage `pyCHIPS` functionalities to identify CHs in solar imagery data.
 This hands-on example offers insights into the practical application of `pyCHIPS` for space weather research, enabling users to gain a deeper understanding of the CH detection process and the computation of associated probabilities.
 Whether you are a seasoned Python developer or new to space weather analysis, this code snippet offers a clear and insightful walkthrough, making it an excellent reference for those interested in utilizing `pyCHIPS` for CH detection and probability assessment in solar physics.

 ```